Former Professor in constitutional, administrative and education law at Tilburg University, the Netherlands

 Carolyn Campbell (Member)

-Senior Consultant at the Observatory on Borderless Higher Education where she is also a member of the Advisory Board.
+Senior Consultant at the Observatory on Borderless Higher Education

 She has had a career in higher education policy and quality assurance at national and international levels.
 Previously she was Head of International at the Quality Assurance Agency for Higher Education having held senior posts in predecessor national quality assurance organisations in the UK.
 She has also held a post in the Erasmus Bureau in Brussels managing the pilot project for the development of the European Credit Transfer Scheme and in the Education Development Centre at Roehampton University.